Perpetuity Calculator: Multiply Your present value for Money

 Calculating the Infinite Cash Flows

-As perpetuity payments extend indefinitely, the calculation of infinite cash flows becomes a crucial factor in determining the overall value and attractiveness of the investment.
+As perpetuity payments extend indefinitely, the calculation of an infinite amount of time for cash flows becomes a crucial factor in determining the overall value and attractiveness of the investment.

 What is Growing perpetuity?
 Present value of growing perpetuity

-A growing perpetuity is also known as a perpetuity with growth.
-It involves a series of cash flows that increase at a constant rate indefinitely.
+A growing perpetuity can also be known as a perpetuity with growth.
+It involves a series of cash flows that increase at a constant rate indefinitely, known as growing payments.

 To calculate the PV of growing perpetuity, we need to apply the growing perpetuity formula.